 Methodology - the study of the direction and implications of empirical research, or the sustainability of techniques employed in it; a method or body of methods used in a particular field of study or activity

-*Browse a list of research methodology books available in the library
+*Browse a list of research methodology books or this guide on Art & Design Research

 Literature Review, critical evaluation & synthesis